ganeti/ganeti/doc/design-ovf-support.rst

 import may be missing.
 Most often it will happen that such OVF package will lack the ``gnt:GanetiSection``.

-If this happens, the tool will simply ask for all the necessary information or otherwise you can specify all the missing parameters in the command line.
-For the latter, please refer to [TODO: reference to command line options]
+If this happens you can specify all the missing parameters in the command line.
+Please refer to `Command Line`_ section.

+In the `user's manual <TODO: link to manual>`_ we provide examples of options when converting from VirtualBox, VMWare and OpenSuseStudio.

 Export to other virtualization software
 ---------------------------------------